adamabdelhamed/klooie/src/klooie/klooie/Containers/ReadmeTemplate.md

 This sample shows a common layout where there is a fixed size menu on the left and a main panel that takes up the remaining space and shows some controls.

 //#GridLayoutSample

+## ProtectedConsolePanel

+A ProtectedConsolePanel lets you create a custom container that blocks consumers from accessing the children directly.

+//#ProtectedConsolePanelSample